it-innovation/sam/doc/tutorial.rst

 .. image:: _images/factory2.png

-This says that if we can't rely on clientA's behaviour then we can't be sure that other client's won't get access to its tasks.
+This says that if we can't rely on clientA's behaviour then we can't be sure that other clients won't get access to its tasks.
 To fix this, we must restrict clientA's behaviour.
 For example, we can model clientA as having three separate fields:
 "myTask", "ref" and "factory". "myTask" will be the task(s) clientA created explicitly using factory, "factory" is the factory, and "ref" will represent all other fields (aggregated)::